tibor309/edge/README.md

 # 🌊 Microsoft Edge Browser
-This container allows you to use [microsoft edge][msedge] trough another web browser using [kasmvnc][kasm]. **Note: This image is only compatibile with the amd64 archiecture!**
+This container allows you to use [microsoft edge][msedge] trough another web browser using [kasmvnc][kasm].

+> [!WARNING]
+> This repo and package has been deprecated, due to lack of interest.
+If you need an updated version, you'll need to rebuild the image yourself!

 ## Setup
 To set up the container, you can either use docker-compose or the docker cli.
 You can also use options and additional settings/mods from linuxserver.io.
 For updating the container, simply re-pull the image, and deploy it.
-[Beta][beta_build] and [Dev][dev_build] editions are also availlable!
+The [beta][beta_build] and [dev][dev_build] versions of the browser are also availlable!

 ### [docker-compose][dcompose] (recommended)
 ```yaml